voutcn/megahit/README.md

 ------------------------
 ###Choosing *k*
 MEGAHIT uses multiple *k*-mer strategy.
 Minimum *k*, maximum *k* and the step for iteration can be set by options `--k-min`, `--k-max` and `--k-step` respectively. *k* must be odd numbers while the step must be an even number.
-* For ultra complex metagenomics data such as soil, a larger *k<sub>min</sub>*, say 27, is recommended to reduce the complexity of the *de Bruijn* graph.
+* for ultra complex metagenomics data such as soil, a larger *k<sub>min</sub>*, say 27, is recommended to reduce the complexity of the *de Bruijn* graph.
 Quality trimming is also recommended
-* For high-depth generic data, large `--k-min` (25 to 31) is recommended
+* for high-depth generic data, large `--k-min` (25 to 31) is recommended
-* Smaller `--k-step`, say 10, is more friendly to low-coverage datasets
+* smaller `--k-step`, say 10, is more friendly to low-coverage datasets

 ###Filtering (*k<sub>min</sub>*+1)-mer
 (*k<sub>min</sub>*+1)-mer with multiplicity lower than *d* (default 2, specified by `--min-count` option) will be discarded.
 You should be cautious to set *d* less than 2, which will lead to a much larger and noisy graph.
 We recommend using the default value 2 for metagenomics assembly.
 If you want to use MEGAHIT to do generic assembly, please change this value according to the sequencing depth. (recommend `--min-count 3` for >40x).